LDR 02687nam^^22002893a^4500

 852 |a UVI |c Faculty Publications

-856 40 |u http://uvi.sobeklibrary.com/AA00000021/00001 |y Click here for full text
+856 40 |u https://uvi.sobeklibrary.com/AA00000021/00001 |y Click here for full text

-992 04 |a http://uvi.sobeklibrary.com/content/AA/00/00/00/21/00001/25592820thm.jpg
+992 04 |a https:/uvi.sobeklibrary.com/content/AA/00/00/00/21/00001/25592820thm.jpg

 997 |a Faculty Publications